aftix/hblog/katex/post/bacon.md

 ## Bisection Method

 The bisection method is the easiest to understand.
-It requires two starting points, !LATEX inline a!LATEX! and !LATEX inline b!LATEX!, such that the sign of !LATEX inline f(a)!LATEX! and the sign of !LATEX inline f(b)!LATEX! are different (if one is zero then you found a root!).
-Then, the algorithm performs a binary search, dividing the interval !LATEX inline [a,b]!LATEX! in half.
-At the midpoint, the sign of the function is either zero, meaning success, the same as at !LATEX inline a!LATEX! or the same as at !LATEX inline b!LATEX!.
+It requires two starting points, !LATEX~ a!LATEX! and !LATEX~ b!LATEX!, such that the sign of !LATEX~ f(a)!LATEX! and the sign of !LATEX~ f(b)!LATEX! are different (if one is zero then you found a root!).
+Then, the algorithm performs a binary search, dividing the interval !LATEX~ [a,b]!LATEX! in half.
+At the midpoint, the sign of the function is either zero, meaning success, the same as at !LATEX~ a!LATEX! or the same as at !LATEX~ b!LATEX!.
 Thusly, you either get a result or have one new interval with differing signs at the end points.
 This is done recursively until an answer is found.